This page provides instructions on how to use the Application Analytics data.

 - Create searches for specific use cases.
 For details, see Search Analytics Data.

-- Select various fields from the data, targeting the kind of data of interest to you, then scan the event list:
+- Select various fields from the data, targeting the kind of data of interest to you, then scan the event list.
+Double-click on any specific event to display more information.

 - Relevant Fields.
 This feature helps you find fields with a high relevance score.
 A high relevance score indicates these fields are significantly more common in your filtered results than in the entire data set and may be useful to investigate.
 See Investigate Using Relevant Fields for a suggested workflow.